imransilvake/slack-app-clone/README.md

 # Slack-App-Clone
-A Full-stack Chat application from Frontend to Backend with React, Redux, Firebase 5, and Semantic UI React
+A Full-stack Chat application from Frontend to Backend with React, Redux, Firebase 5, and Semantic UI React.

+## Status
+under construction